-The strengths of our institutional delivery system include dedicated, in-house staffing for our CDBG program, our work with local organizations who are out in our community doing work, and institutional support throughout City Hall.
+The strengths of our institutional delivery system include dedicated, in-house staffing for our CDBG program, our close relationship with local organizations who are out in our community doing work, and institutional support throughout City Hall.

-The weaknesses in our system include a small staff that has experienced turnover and therefore regularly lost institutional knowledge, and a limited knowledge of/role in on-the-ground programs undertaken by local organizations.
+The weaknesses in our system include a small staff that has experienced turnover and therefore regularly lost institutional knowledge, a limited (but growing) knowledge of/role in on-the-ground programs undertaken by local organizations, and the relatively small number of local organizations available to undertake CDBG programs/projects.